-There are known risk factors for violence against women based on both experiences of NGOs and social workers, as well as based on the international literature.
+There are known risk factors for VAW based on experiences of both NGOs and social workers, as well as international literature.
 For domestic abuse in particular, poverty, lower educational background of the male, economic dependence of the female, and lack of community support for women in abusive relationships are all vulnerability indicators.
-In addition, based on interviews with NGO leaders, there are large-scale events and circumstances which may increase VAWC prevalence in certain areas.
-In disasters, when communities are disrupted and dislocated, in large housing relocation sites where communities are thrust into grinding poverty, and when economic catastrophes strike communities, violence and abuse of women and children tends to increase.
+In addition, based on interviews with NGO leaders, there are large-scale events and circumstances that may increase VAWC prevalence in certain areas.
+In disasters, when communities are disrupted and dislocated, in large housing relocation sites where communities are thrust into grinding poverty, and when economic catastrophes strike communities, violence and abuse of women and children tend to increase.
 Displacement of communities through natural or man-made disasters creates opportunities for human trafficking and victimization of women and girls in the sex trade.
-On the positive side the agencies and NGOs working in these fields are very aware of these risk factors and try to mitigate for heightened vulnerabilities during disaster times, but while rescue and prevention are possible, when it does happen, the assistance to victims in terms of livelihood, socio-emotional counseling, and health care is often not available.
+On the positive side, the agencies and NGOs working in these fields are aware of these risk factors and try to mitigate heightened vulnerabilities during disaster.
+But while rescue and prevention are possible, when these do happen, the assistance to victims in terms of livelihood, socioemotional counseling, and health care is often not available.

-Violence against women and girls exist on a continuum of progressively more heinous offences from men.
-These range from sexual harassment, to rape, to human sexual exploitation and trafficking.
-Women who are vulnerable to being victims of trafficking have a history of abuse in the home when they were younger (Interview NGO Director).
-Victims of physical abuse, rape, prostitution, incestuous rape, are more likely to be trafficked.
-The same risk factors that flag higher likelihood of being victimized by violence perpetrated by men are the red flags for vulnerability to trafficking.
+Violence against women and girls exists on a continuum of progressively more heinous offences from men.
+These range from sexual harassment to rape, human sexual exploitation, and trafficking.
+Women who are vulnerable to being victims of trafficking have a history of abuse in the home when they were younger.
+Victims of physical abuse, rape, prostitution, and incestuous rape are more likely to be trafficked.
+The same risk factors that flag a higher likelihood of being victimized by violence perpetrated by men are the red flags for vulnerability to trafficking.

 Intricately connected to the issue of trafficking is that of prostituted women, since most trafficked women end up being prostituted.
 The debate that exists in the role of "choice" of women who end up in prostitution is a highly consequential one to future legislation and policing.
-Women in prostitution are often victims in their youth of some form of physical sexual abuse, often from a family member; as a result, they internalize their value as sexual objects and accept, rather than choose, their condition in life.
-The degree to which legislators and law enforcers believe that women can freely "choose" prostitution as a livelihood and "enjoy" it is important to study, since it directs behaviors and decisions at the high and powerful levels.
-Most prostituted women are conditioned by their experience of abuse early their life, and thus, any "choice" to live as a prostitute is a continued effect of that abuse (Interview NGO Director).
+Women in prostitution are often victims in their youth of some form of physical sexual abuse, often from a family member.
+As a result, they internalize their value as sexual objects and accept, rather than choose, their condition in life.
+The degree to which legislators and law enforcers believe that women can freely "choose" prostitution as a livelihood and "enjoy" it is important to study, since it directs behaviors and decisions at high and powerful levels.
+Most prostituted women are conditioned by their experience of abuse early in life, and thus, any "choice" to live as a prostitute is a continued effect of that abuse.